oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 When creating Txn-Tokens, the Txn-Token MUST NOT contain the Access Token presented to the external endpoint.
 If an Access Token is included in a Txn-Token, an attacker may extract the Access Token from the Txn-Token, and replay it to any Resource Server that can accept that Access Token.
 Txn-Token expiry does not protect against this attack since the Access Token may remain valid even after the Txn-Token has expired.

 ## Subject Token Types {#sec-sub-token-types}
-A service requesting a Txn-Token SHOULD provide an incoming token if it has one that it used itself to authorize a caller, and if it directly correlates with the downstream call chain it needs the Txn-Token for.
-In the absence of an appropriate incoming token, the requesting service MAY use a self-signed JWT, an unsigned JSON object or any other format to represent the details of the requester to the TTS.
+Identifies the token type of the `subject_token` which is generally a token the requesting workload received (e.g. an OAuth token or a SAML assertion).
+In the absence of an appropriate incoming token, the requesting service MAY use a self-signed JWT, an unsigned JSON object or any other format to represent the details of the requester and the transaction to the TTS.

 ## Use of 'actor_token'
 If using the `actor_token` and `actor_token_type` parameters of the OAuth 2.0 Token Exchange specification {{RFC8693}}, both parameters MUST be present in the request.
 The `actor_token` can authenticate the identity of the requesting workload.